fwhigh/fwhigh.github.io/_drafts/2021-05-26-metaflow-best-practices-for-ml.md

 in <a href="#develop-a-separate-python-package">Develop a separate Python package</a>
 will let me do this.

+Now that I've said all this stuff about pip...

 ## Migrate to conda

 The pip-install pattern is useful for shortening